 | Rigid | Heavy-duty grinding |

-Before installation, unplug your angle grinder and follow the manufacturer’s instructions.
-Use the correct fastening method to secure the backing pad, guaranteeing it stays tight and doesn’t loosen during operation.
-Regularly inspect for wear and replace as necessary to maintain safety and efficiency.
+Before installing anything, unplug the grinder and check the manufacturer’s instructions.
+Use the correct fastening method to secure the pad firmly so it won’t loosen during operation.
+Inspect the pad regularly and replace it when it shows significant wear.

 Step-By-Step Installation Guide